Discover our journeys by location

 Approximately 3-4 hours of walking

-We arrive for tonight’s rest at Camp One, thoughtfully tucked into sand dunes inside the National Park.
-Sprawl on the viewing deck with a cold, bubbly beverage to watch our first epic sunset across Kata Tjuṯa while our guides prepare dinner under the stars.
-Sleep in canvas tents that offer cosy beds and space to stand or choose to snooze outside in a swag under the stars, then dream of more incredible moments to come.
+We arrive for tonight’s rest at Camp One - Tjakura, thoughtfully tucked into sand dunes inside the National Park.
+Sprawl on the viewing deck with a cold, bubbly beverage to watch our first blazing sunset across Kata Tjuṯa while guides prepare a scrumptious dinner.
+Sleep in canvas tents that offer cosy beds and space to stand or choose to snooze outside in a swag under the stars.

 Accommodation: